 If you are being sponsored by an external organisation, our Sponsored Students page will help you to find out about what you need to do.

 Please read this if you are paying your own tuition fees

 You will be sent a link asking you to complete your pre-registration actions.
 This is where you pay your tuition fee online, in advance of the course start date.
 You must complete the Financial Declaration first (and Fee Status Assessment form if not applying to Student Finance for a Maintenance Loan).

 Paying your tuition fee is an integral part of registration at the University.
 We advise you to arrange your fee payments in advance of your arrival.
 If you are unable to do this then you must arrange to pay tuition fees before you attend Registration.
-You will not be able to register until you have done this.

 Once you have completed your online Financial Declaration (see above) you can arrange payment according to the Payment Plans set out below.